intel/nauta/docs/user-guide/actions/view_exp_logs.md

 Separate from the logs, the results or output of an experiment can be found by mounting the user’s output folder or output-shared folder.
 A model file should write to the Nauta output folder to save any output files.

-Execute the following command to view logs an experiment's logs.
+Execute following command to view logs from a given experiment where `mnist-tb` is shown in the experiment logs, this indicates the name of the experiment).

 **Syntax:** `nctl experiment logs [options] EXPERIMENT-NAME`